5 (6 Reviews)

 🍽 Meals: Breakfast and Dinner included

-🛏 Overnight Stay: The Outpost Hallan Valley, Manali
+🛏 Overnight Stay: The Outpost Hallan, Hallan Valley, Manali

 🍽 Meals: Breakfast included

-📝 Note: Do not schedule early morning flights, trains, or important commitments on Day 10.
-Volvo arrivals from Manali can run 1 to 2 hours late due to highway traffic.
-Keep a minimum 4-hour buffer for any onward travel
+📝 Note: Do not book early morning flights or trains from Delhi on the morning after Day 9.
+Overnight Volvo arrivals from Manali are subject to highway traffic and seasonal delays — keep a minimum 4-hour buffer for any onward connection, next day from Delhi

 🚩 Available Trip Options

-• Delhi to Delhi — 10 Days / 9 Nights, Spiti Valley Full Circuit via Kinnaur, Spiti, and Manali
+• Chandigarh to Manali — 9 Days / 8 Nights, complete Spiti Valley Full Circuit with Pin Valley and Chandratal

 🌡️ Weather and Temperature

-• Nights: Minus 5°C to minus 10°C even in peak summer at elevations above 4,000 m.
-Layered thermals are non-negotiable on every night of this trip
+• Nights: Minus 5°C to minus 10°C at elevations above 4,000 m even in peak summer.
+Layered thermals are non-negotiable on every night of the Spiti Valley Full Circuit

-• Weather Dependency: Road conditions, pass accessibility, and campsite availability are entirely weather-dependent.
-The Trip Captain holds full authority to modify the itinerary in the interest of group safety — these decisions are final and non-negotiable
+• Weather Dependency: Road conditions, pass accessibility, and sightseeing availability on the Spiti Full Circuit are entirely weather-dependent.
+Route adjustments are made in the interest of safety — these decisions are final and non-negotiable

 🏔 Altitude and Acclimatisation

-• Gradual Ascent: The Spiti Valley Full Circuit route is deliberately structured to allow safe acclimatisation — beginning at Shimla, gaining altitude steadily through Kinnaur, and entering core Spiti Valley only after the body has had time to adjust
+• Gradual Ascent: This Spiti Valley Full Circuit itinerary is structured for safe acclimatisation — starting at Shimla (~2,200 m), gaining altitude steadily through Kinnaur, and entering core Spiti Valley only after several days of gradual adjustment

 • Maximum Altitude: 4,551 m at Kunzum Pass.
-Symptoms of Acute Mountain Sickness (AMS) — headache, nausea, dizziness, loss of appetite — are possible above 3,000 m and must be reported to the Trip Captain immediately
+Symptoms of Acute Mountain Sickness (AMS) — headache, nausea, dizziness, loss of appetite — are possible above 3,000 m and must be reported to the driver or trip leader immediately

-• Diamox: Widely recommended by doctors for high-altitude travel in Spiti Valley.
-Consult your physician before the trip and carry a prescription if advised
+• Diamox: Widely recommended by doctors for high-altitude travel on the Spiti Valley Full Circuit.
+Consult your physician before the trip and carry it with a prescription if advised

 🚗 Road and Transportation